amarini/BootStrap/Readme.md

 * implements the bootstrapping techinques
 * run() call bootStrap() for the toy production.

-**BootStrap**
+**BootStrapMatrix**
+* Implements the matrix construction with the three histograms
-* implements the Folding and Unfolding methods using RooUnfold.
+* Implements the unfolding using the analytical inversion (not squared)
 * the Folding method assumes that matrix performs a smearing, and sums a bkg contribution.
 No NULL element is supported for the moment.

+**BootStrap**
+* implements the Unfolding methods using RooUnfold.